-Household water bills for 2016-17 will on average rise by 1.4% - and increase of less than 2 pence per day .
-This brings the average charge for a household's water and sewerage service to £1.12 per day.
-Bills are still lower than they were three years ago after we reduced prices by 7% last year.
+Household water bills for 2017-18 will on average rise by 2.2% - this brings the average charge for a household's water and sewerage service to £1.15 per day.

 If you can show us that this is the case, we'll reduce the amount you pay for sewerage standing charges each year.
 Use the link to find out more about surface water and to see if you should apply.

 We like to give tailor-made services to customers who may, from time to time, need a bit of extra help.